maquadir/ImageScraping/README.md

 # ImghurApp
-This is an Android Application written in Kotlin that searches for the top images of the week from the Imgur gallery and display it in a list.
+This is an Android Application written in Kotlin that searches for the top images of the week from the Imgur gallery and display it in a list.The results are sorted in reverse chronological order.

 # Installation
 Clone the repo and install the dependencies.